This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 Sometimes stretch-and-folds are performed at intervals during the bulk fermentation to gently increase the strength of the dough without deflating it.
 The bulk phase usually takes anywhere from 3 to 12 hours at room temperature, depending on the recipe.
 Sometimes the final phase of bulk fermentation will take place in the refrigerator.

 It can be quite challenging to determine when to end bulk fermentation, and you can experiment with different timings to see how your bakes are affected.
-Generally, dough should look one-third to one-half bigger and smooth and bubbly at the end of bulk.
+Generally, dough should have increased in volume and look smooth and bubbly at the end of bulk.

 Coil Fold – Coil folding is a gentle way to add strength to a dough by lifting it out of its bulk fermentation container and allowing it to fold over itself.
 Here is a demonstration.

 Couche – A couche (pronounced “koosh”) is a piece of thick linen used as a resting place for baguettes during their final rise to help them keep their shape before baking.